Agbropro/Agbropro/README.md

 ## I am a sophomore in Biomedical Engineering

 👯 I’m from Surakarta,Indonesia
-🔭 I’m currently studying in University of Gadjah Mada 🌱 I’m currently learning HTML, CSS, and Javascript!
+🔭 I graduated as a biomedical engineer major from Universitas Gadjah Mada!
+🌱 I’m currently interested in Computer Vision and Data Science!
-⚡ Fun fact:  - I'm 19 years old, I like music, games, and designing
+⚡ Fun fact:  - I'm 22 years old, I like music, games, and designing

 ## Connect with me
  <a href="https://www.linkedin.com/in/nicholas-dimas-p-p-5625221b7/">